 A Simple Project Plan Template To Collaborate On Web Content

 Maybe it’s not a surprise, if you’re in marketing, but the process of overhauling or updating a website can be highly frustrating.
+This simple project plan template will help.

 Most of this is due to how time-consuming the process can be.
 There are lots of different moving parts, when it comes to web design, content, site navigation, page copy, images.
 Managing all of it can feel chaotic!

-From our years as a web design agency, we know that managing this process with multiple people comes with its own kinds of challenges, so we put together a simple project plan template for you to refer to, when you’ve got a site that needs refreshing.
+From our years as a web design agency, we know that managing this process with multiple people comes with its own kinds of challenges.
+So we put together a simple project plan template for you to refer to, when you’ve got a site that needs refreshing.

 Marketing with a Small Team